cheatsnake/backend-cheats/README.md

 -   ### Working with processes

     Linux processes can be described as containers in which all information about the state of a running program is stored.
-If a program hangs and you need to restore it, then you need the skills to manage the processes.
+Sometimes programs can hang and in order to force them to close or restart, you need to be able to manage processes.

     -   Basic Commands
         ```sh